mackili/Data-Analysis-and-Optimisation/Paper.md

 Further processing of NetEx data in ArcGIS and Python for geospatial use requires transforming its `xml` format to one readeable by geospatial software.
 A format of choice in this paper was `geojson`, allowing for easy import and further manipulation.
 Transformation was conducted in Python using `xml.etree.ElementTree`, `geojson` and `json` packages available via the `pip install` command.

-Both files were first imported and parsed using `ET.fromstring()` command, then the procedure exported each of the nodes necessary for further analysis and parsed it's features into a `geojson` feature structure, a comparison of which on example of a station Kapellerfeld can be seen below.
+Both files were first imported and parsed using `ET.fromstring()` command, then the procedure exported each of the nodes necessary for further analysis and parsed its features into a `geojson` feature structure, a comparison of which can be seen below, on example of a station Kapellerfeld.

 ```xml
 <StopPlace version="any" created="2023-12-11T09:46:17.2376314+01:00" id="at-43-3852">